How many tiny pixels from digital camera

 Higher pixel count cameras offer several advantages for photographers.
 One of the main benefits is the ability to capture more detail in your images.
 With more pixels, you can zoom in on an image without losing clarity or sharpness, allowing you to crop and edit your photos without sacrificing quality.

-See also Best digital cameras for raw file
+See also Best canon digital camera for personal use

 Additionally, higher pixel count cameras produce larger image files, which means you can print your photos at larger sizes without losing resolution.
 This is especially useful for professional photographers who need to create high-quality prints for clients.